kanthgithub/HeadlineTextProcessor/README.md

 Zabaleta advances in Austria
 ```

-Return a file of the results in CSV format, and the program used for generating it.
-You may use any programming language(except Brainfuck).
+- Return a file of the results in CSV format, and the program used for generating it.

 ### Approach: